 Are we sluts and horndogs, i.e., do we have inappropriate sexual impulses sometimes?
 Let’s just be honest and stop playing around with pretension or falling into shame; of course we do.
 We are sexual creatures; but that is not all we are.
 Sometime these “impulses” are thoughts, but they can become obsessions and even work their way into the reality of our life and relationships.
 So, there are some potential hazards with cross gender friendships.

 But then there are potential hazards with same gender relationships, too.
-We could get drunk with our buddies or girlfriends and do something stupid.
-Or we could talk about people of the other gender of whom we know precious little and reinforce inaccurate stereotypes.
+You could get drunk with your buddies or girlfriends and do something stupid.
+Or you could talk about people of the other gender of whom we know precious little and reinforce inaccurate stereotypes.

 Here is the list of the other participants in the synchroblog: